Comparing Single-Parent, Group, and Cell Captives:

 Cell Captive

-Best for: Businesses that want captive benefits without building or running the entire operation.
+Best for: Businesses that want captive benefits without having to build or run the entire operation.
 Suitable for businesses spending at least $250,000+ in annual premiums.

 Side-by-Side Comparison Chart